SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/software_description.rst

       will be determined from the ZERO_RA, ZERO_DEC, ZERO_RAD keywords
       (for RA center, Dec center, and radius, respectively).
-      If set to 'auto', a mean- or median-filter will be applied to the R and T images, with the radius specified by the zero\_level\_radius parameter.
+      If set to 'auto', a mean- or median-filter will be applied to the Stokes I image, with the radius specified by the zero\_level\_radius parameter.
 The lowest negative local
-      average that is negative in both R and T for all HWP angles is assumed to be the zero level.
-R and T values are applied separately, from the value of the average at the same pixel.
+      average is assumed to be the zero level.
+Stokes Q and U background values are determined and subtracted separately, from the value of the average at the same pixel.
       Otherwise, a region may be directly provided as a list of [RA center, Dec center, radius], in degrees.